 Elasticsearch Role¶

 This role manages the installation and configuration of Elasticsearch using rootless Podman containers.
-It includes optional TLS support and Elasticvue as a lightweight GUI interface.
+It includes optional TLS/SSL encryption, an Elasticvue GUI interface, systemd integration using Quadlets, configurable resource limits, and X-Pack security features.

 Requirements¶